amitshekhariitbhu/RxJava2-Android-Samples/README.md

 # RxJava2 Tutorials

-Here, you will learn RxJava2 for Android by implementing few examples using RxJava2.
+Using RxJava2 for Android by implementing few examples using RxJava2.

-You will be using RxJava2 operators such as:
+Using RxJava2 operators such as:

 * MAP
 * ZIP